 We spend some time in the Million Dollar in Alex Holdridge's "In Search of a Midnight Kiss" (IFC First Take, 2008).
 Scoot McNairy and Sara Simmonds meet via a Craigslist ad and are wandering the city on New Year's Eve.
 Also featured are Brian McGuire, Kathleen Luong, Robert Murphy, Twink Caplan, Bret Roberts and Stephanie Feury.
 The cinematography was by Robert Murphy.
 See the Historic L.A.
 Theatres in Movies post for shots of seventeen theatres appearing in the film.

 Zooey Deschanel and Joseph Gordon-Levitt are outside the Million Dollar after seeing the film "Vagiant" ("part vampire - part giant") in Marc Webb's "(500) Days of Summer" (Fox Searchlight, 2009).
-See the Theatres in Movies post for two more views outside the theatre as well as a night shot of the Palace.
+See the Historic L.A.
+Theatres in Movies post for two more views outside the theatre as well as a night shot of the Palace.

 We get a quick look at the front of the theatre before a skit called "The Porno Review" in "InAPPropriate Comedy" (Freestyle Releasing, 2013).
 Direction was by Vince Offer with cinematography by Ken Barrows.
 See the Historic L.A.
 Theatres in Movies post for a shot of Michelle Rodriguez, Rob Schneider and Jonathan Spencer sitting in theatre seats reviewing porno films Siskel and Ebert style.
 Performers in other not-very-funny skits include Lindsay Lohan and Adrien Brody.